exercism/v3/reference/concepts/immutability.md

 This exercise deals with cooking a lasagna dish in the oven.
 The reference implementation (F#) teaches:

 - What immutability is and some of its benefits
-- How to define a mutable an immutable variable/binding
+- How to define an immutable value
-- What the default is regarding immutability

 #### Implementations